I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 You can apply online for dispute resolution.
 (You need a basic BCeID account to do so.)
 Click on the “start new application” button.
 The site will walk you through the application.
 The form will ask you whether you want to dispute a “notice to end your tenancy.”

 You also have the option to submit a paper application.
-Use this form if you are still living in the unit where the dispute is occurring.
+Use this form if you are still living in the unit where the dispute is happening.
 You can submit the paper application in person at the Residential Tenancy Branch or any Service BC office.

 Step-by-step guidance to apply for dispute resolution